duttresearchgroup/MARS/README.md

 # Background
 ## Preparing your SD Card
  Install the Linux image on the target platform.
- If you are planning to cross-compile, instead of compiling our program on the target itself, you will also need the source code for the kernel.
+You will also need the source code of the kernel currently installed to compile.

 If you are using Odroid XU3/XU4, you can find the images at [odroid site](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu/ubuntu).